trinhmi4/House_Price_Prediction_LinearRegression/README.md

 # Linear-Regression-Project
-This project focus on building linear regression model and checking model validity.
+This project focus on building linear regression model and assessing model validity.